be-ndee/addressbook/README.md

 # jsp-addressbook
-A Addressbook written in JSP
+An Addressbook written in JSP